Which Of These Statements About Nucleosomes Are Correct

 Statement: Nucleosomes Are Static Structures That Permanently Block DNA Access

 This statement is incorrect.
 Nucleosomes are highly dynamic entities capable of sliding, unwrapping, and repositioning along DNA.
-Enzymes such as chromatin remodelers use ATP hydrolysis to alter nucleosome positions, while histone modifications can loosen DNA-histone contacts to promote transient exposure.
+But enzymes such as chromatin remodelers use ATP hydrolysis to alter nucleosome positions, while histone modifications can loosen DNA-histone contacts to promote transient exposure.
 These dynamic properties allow transcription factors, repair enzymes, and replication machinery to access DNA without permanently dismantling nucleosomes That alone is useful..

 Statement: Histone Tails Play No Significant Role in Nucleosome Function